 Fever and chills suggest an infection.

 A vaginal discharge suggests an infection, such as pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
-Pelvic inflammatory disease is usually transmitted during... read more .
+Pelvic inflammatory disease is often caused by a sexually... read more .

 Abdominal pain, a change in bowel movements, or rectal bleeding suggests a digestive tract disorder.

-Vaginal bleeding during pregnancy suggests an ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Vaginal bleeding during pregnancy suggests an ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more or a possible miscarriage Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more .
+When an ectopic pregnancy... read more or a possible miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more .

 The physical examination starts with checking vital signs, such as temperature, blood pressure, and pulse.
 Then doctors focus on the abdomen and pelvis.
 Doctors gently feel the abdomen and do a pelvic examination Gynecologic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more .
 During an examination, the abdomen or other areas may feel tender if touched.
 This evaluation helps doctors determine which organs are affected and whether an infection is present.
 Often, doctors also check the rectum for abnormalities.